morufuonline/acemathsexam/README.md

 Teck Stacks Used
 ----------------
-HTML, CSS, JavaScript, PHP and MySQL.
+HTML, CSS, JavaScript, JQuery, PHP and MySQL.